prodev880110/BTCprice/README.md

 # Details

-For more details (architecture, environments, tests, tools...) view the [wiki](https://github.com/Bruno-Furtado/bitprice-ios/wiki).
+More details (architecture, environments, tests, tools...) can be found on the [wiki](https://github.com/Bruno-Furtado/bitprice-ios/wiki).

 # License